devesmee/theatre-keeper-privacy-policy/README.md

 **App Store Data**

-Please note that app stores (Google Play Store, Apple App Store) may collect their own usage data according to their respective privacy policies, which are outside our control.
+Please note that app stores (Google Play Store, Apple App Store) may collect their own usage data according to their respective privacy policies.

 **Does the Application collect precise real time location information of the device?**